KasdevTech/kasdevtech.github.io/content/Azure/Chatbot with React Frontend.md

 4️⃣ Securing APIs with Azure AD
 In enterprise apps, you won’t expose the OpenAI API directly.
 Instead:

-Secure your FastAPI backend using Azure AD tokens
+✅ Secure your FastAPI backend using Azure AD tokens

-Only authenticated users can call /chat
+✅ Only authenticated users can call /chat

 FastAPI Example with Azure AD:

-python

 from fastapi.security import HTTPBearer, HTTPAuthorizationCredentials from fastapi import Depends